Make these beautiful Pottery Barn-inspired relaxed cottage-style ticking stripe curtains for a fraction of the cost.

 *This post includes affiliate links, for more info on affiliate links visit here

 I love the look of ticking stripe fabric and wanted to bring this french country cottage-style fabric into our living room.
-We have a white slipcovered couch and neutral off white walls so I knew this soft gray and white stripe fabric would work well.
+We have a white slipcovered couch and neutral off-white walls so I knew this soft gray and white stripe fabric would work well.
 The original idea came from the Pottery Barn Emily and Meritt Ticking Stripe window treatments (which sadly are no longer available).
-I knew I could make my own and save a few dollars while do so!
+I knew I could make my own and save a few dollars while doing so!

 Finding the right ticking stripe fabric: